opsaaaaa/RPG_Wiki/gameplay/combat.markdown

 > Holvard has `1` **DEX**.
 > The player declares that Holvard will try to Dodge anything coming his way and then stab the goblin with his spear.
-> Holvard Dodge roll fails and the so does not roll to strike.
+> Holvard fails to dodge the goblins slash so does not roll to strike.

 Items or skills may also increase or decrease the number of combat actions a character has.